xybercommander/WingsHQ/README.md

   #### Main Features

    :point_right: Community Groups - Anyone can share their problems, their stories, take help from the community and live a healthy life.
 The group chat features allows multiple users to join multiple groups at the same time.
-Everytime a new group is made, the person who made the group becomes Admin.
-The most important thing to preserve a person's privacy is a proper way of commmunication.
+Every time a new group is made, the person who made the group becomes Admin.
+The most important thing to preserve a person's privacy is a proper way of communication.
 So We have introduced an [end-to-end encrypted chat system (AES)](https://user-images.githubusercontent.com/38849650/108539385-f0fbda00-7305-11eb-9680-5300a842dfb9.png) which takes care if all messages are encrypted.
    <br>

    :point_right: Healthcare Professional Page- A separate page has been introduced which shows a user the list of professional doctors and surgeons who are available and can help them with professional advice. <br/>
-    <ul>:point_right:  Timeline Page- The Home Page/Timeline Page of the app is divied into two sections
+    <ul>:point_right:  Timeline Page- The Home Page/Timeline Page of the app is divided into two sections
        <li> New Groups- This container fetches all the newly formed groups and adds that to the listview using horizontal scroll<br/>
-       <li> Health News- The Health News Section cooperates with gnews.io (public api) api to fetchand gather all the health related news and shows that to the user.
+       <li> Health News- The Health News Section cooperates with gnews.io (public api) api to fetch and gather all the health related news and shows that to the user.
 A "see more" feature is also added to <br/>

    </ul>